Quantumzhao/CourseScheduler/README.md

 If the progress bar for installation is moving slowly, it may be downloading some dependencies such as *.NET library*.
 It is possibly because your computer is running an old version of Windows or you actively rejected many Windows update patches.

+> Note:
+>
+> All of the course information is retrieved from Testudo webpage, and therefore it would be temporarily unavailable when Testudo is down or under maintenance.

 **Lastly, **

 Since this application uses *ClickOnce* to distribute and deploy, it will automatically check for update every time when it is launched.
 It is normal for this process to take a few seconds.